xmake-io/xmake-docs/manual/custom_rule.md

 Similar to [rule:on_build_file](#ruleon_build_file), but the timing of this interface is called before compiling a source file.
 Generally used to preprocess some source files before compiling.

+### rule:before_buildcmd_file

+#### Customize the pre-compilation batch script, process one source file at a time

+Similar to the usage of [rule:on_buildcmd_file](#ruleon_buildcmd_file), but the time when this interface is called is before compiling a certain source file.
+It is generally used to pre-process certain source files before compilation.

 ### rule:before_build_files

+#### Customize pre-compilation scripts to process multiple source files at once

+Similar to the usage of [rule:on_build_files](#ruleon_build_files), but the time when this interface is called is before compiling some source files, It is generally used to pre-process certain source files before compilation.

+### rule:before_buildcmd_files

-#### Custom pre-compilation script to process multiple source files at once
+#### Customize the pre-compilation batch script to process multiple source files at once

-Similar to [rule:on_build_files](#ruleon_build_files), but the timing of this interface is called before compiling some source files.
-Generally used to preprocess some source files before compiling.
+Similar to the usage of [rule:on_buildcmd_files](#ruleon_buildcmd_files), but the time when this interface is called is before compiling some source files, It is generally used to pre-process certain source files before compilation.

 ### rule:after_load